theiterators/pekko-http-quickstart-java.g8/docs/src/main/paradox/json.md

 JSON marshalling
 ----------------

 When exercising the app, you interacted with JSON payloads.
 How does the example app convert data between JSON format and data that can be used by Java classes?
-For this purposes Akka HTTP has `akka.http.javadsl.marshallers.jackson.Jackson`
+For these purposes Pekko HTTP has `org.apache.pekko.http.javadsl.marshallers.jackson.Jackson`

-We're using the [Jackson](https://github.com/FasterXML/jackson) library here, along with akka-http wrapper that provides marshallers  `Jackson.marshaller()`.
+We're using the [Jackson](https://github.com/FasterXML/jackson) library here, along with pekko-http wrapper that provides marshallers  `Jackson.marshaller()`.

 In most cases you'll just need to provide the Jackson marshaller to `complete` call like following `complete(StatusCodes.OK, performed, Jackson.marshaller()` to be able to product JSON response.